Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Target sources

 \subsection{GW signal parameters}

 Using the \texttt{SuperRad} waveform model \cite{Siemonsen2023, May2024} and the values for $M_i$ and $\chi_i$ shown in Table~\ref{tab:BH_params}, we find the optimal vector mass---that is, the mass $m_V^{\rm opt}$ that optimizes superradiant instability for a given \ac{BH}, producing the maximum \ac{GW} strain amplitude attainable by the system at a reference epoch \(t_{\rm ref}\).
 For the remnants from GW230814 and GW231123, \(t_{\rm ref}\) is fixed at the time when the \ac{VBC} reaches its full size~\cite{Jones2023}, corresponding to the time \(t_{\rm sat}\) when Eq.~\eqref{eqn:superrad_condition} is saturated.
 In the case of Cygnus X-1, we consider the start of the \ac{O4a} period as the reference time.
 The values of $m_V^{\rm opt}$ are shown for each source in the second column of Table~\ref{tab:signal_params}.
 Then, based on these values and the median BH parameters, we use \texttt{SuperRad} (for the fastest growing, initially dominant mode $m=1$) to estimate the \ac{GW} signal parameters for each BH.
-The parameters, also listed in Table~\ref{tab:signal_params}, are defined as follows. $\tau_{\rm growth}$ and $\tau_{\rm GW}$ are the \ac{VBC} growth and depletion timescales.
-The parameters $h_0^{\rm eff}$, $f_0$, and $\dot{f}_0$ are, respectively, the peak \ac{GW} strain amplitude in the detector frame,\footnote{$h_0$ in the detector frame is scaled by the orientation angle of the \ac{BH} $\iota$ as follows: $h_0^{\rm eff} = h_0\,2^{-1/2} \{[(1+\cos^2{\iota})/2]^2 + \cos^2{\iota}\}^{1/2}$~\cite{Sun2018}.} the \ac{GW} emission frequency, and the frequency drift, each evaluated at the reference time \((t=t_{\rm ref})\).
+The parameters, also listed in Table~\ref{tab:signal_params}, are defined as follows.
+The values $\tau_{\rm growth}^{\rm det}$ and $\tau_{\rm GW}^{\rm det}$ are the \ac{VBC} growth and depletion timescales in the detector frame.
+The parameter $\tau_{\rm growth}^{\rm det}$ represents the timescale over which the \ac{VBC} grows to its full size, and it is the inverse of the growth rate (see Eq.~4 in Ref.~\cite{Jones2023}).
+The parameter $\tau_{\rm GW}^{\rm det}$ is the GW emission timescale (i.e., the time over which the signal amplitude decreases by a factor of two), and it depends on the mass of the \ac{VBC} and the radiated power at saturation.
+The parameters $h_0^{\rm eff}$, $f_{\rm GW}^{\rm det}$, and $\dot{f}_{\rm GW}^{\rm det}$ are, respectively, the \ac{GW} strain amplitude (i.e., $h_0$ scaled by the orientation angle $\iota$ of the \ac{BH} as shown: $h_0^{\rm eff} = h_0\,2^{-1/2} \{[(1+\cos^2{\iota})/2]^2 + \cos^2{\iota}\}^{1/2}$~\cite{Sun2018}), the \ac{GW} emission frequency, and the frequency drift, each evaluated in the detector frame at the reference time \((t=t_{\rm ref})\).
+We use the following definitions to simplify our notation: $f_{\rm GW}^{\rm det} (t_{\rm ref}) \equiv f_0$ and $\dot{f}_{\rm GW}^{\rm det} (t_{\rm ref}) \equiv \dot{f}_0$.